Prince Andrew to settle sex abuse case, donate to charity

 NEW YORK (AP) — Britain’s Prince Andrew has agreed to settle a lawsuit filed by Virginia Giuffre, who said she was sexually trafficked to the British royal by the financier Jeffrey Epstein when she was 17.

 The deal described in a court filing Tuesday in New York avoids a trial that would have brought further embarrassment to the monarchy.
-It calls for the prince to make a substantial donation to the charity of his accuser while saying he never meant to malign her character.
+It calls for the prince to make a substantial donation to his accuser's charity while saying he never meant to malign her character.
+It did not specify whether Giuffre would personally receive any money as part of the settlement.

-Attorney David Boies, who represents Giuffre, informed the judge presiding over the case in New York that a settlement in principle has been reached and lawyers on both sides will request a dismissal of the lawsuit within a month.
+Attorney David Boies, representing Giuffre, informed the judge presiding over the case in New York that a settlement in principle has been reached and lawyers on both sides will request a dismissal of the lawsuit within a month.

 A lawyer for Andrew did not immediately return a message seeking comment.